eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 #### Generate

 The **Generate** action creates an executable form of the element, together with any associated outputs such as listings.
-You can use the **Generate** option to run the CA Endevor Generate action for a selected element.
+You can use the **Generate** option to run the Endevor Generate action for a selected element.

 **Follow these steps:**